diku-dk/futhark-book/language.rst

 If the stride is positive, then ``i <= j`` must hold, and if the stride is negativ, then ``j <= i`` must hold.

-Some syntactic sugar is provided for concisely arrays of integevals of integers.
+Some syntactic sugar is provided for concisely specifying arrays of intervals of integers.
 The expression ``[x...y]`` produces an array of the integers from ``x`` to ``y``, both inclusive.
 The upper bound can be made exclusive by writing ``[x..<y]``.
 For example: